 STEP 4: Come up with an advertising plan

-Finally, it’s time to establish your marketing strategies and get your dropshipping store out there.
+Finally, it’s time to learn how to advertise and get your dropshipping store out there.
 Here’s how to do that:

 - Through organic traffic by improving your SEO;